kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-4. Unassign the subaccount from the Formation.
-This will result in removing the Automatic Scenario Assignment:
+4. Unassign the subaccount from the formation.
+This results in removal of the ASA.
 ```graphql
 mutation {
    result: unassignFormation(